Innovative sustainable fabrics for the future

 The cells transform into an inter-connected 3-dimensional network.
 They then process, tan and dye this material so that it becomes a soft, supple, hard-wearing material similar to leather.

-The first garments made out of mushroom leather were a pair of trousers and a bustier top for Stella McCartney.
-Other brands using this fabric include activewear brands Adidas and Lululemon.
+Information tells us that the first garments made out of mushroom leather were a pair of trousers and a bustier top for Stella McCartney.
+Other brands using this material include activewear brands Adidas and Lululemon.

-People use various methods to create fabric from these fibres – in fact, they also use fruit fibre such as mango and orange fibre to create fabric.
-Usually, they strip down the stems and stalks until they can see strands.
+People use various methods to create material from these fibres – in fact, they also use fruit fibre such as mango and orange fibre to create fabric.
+Usually, they strip down the stems and stalks until they can view strands.
 They subsequently dry them and knot them together by twisting them, to create strong natural strands that are similar to natural bamboo.

 We use banana fibre to make various different material of various weights and thickness.
 Over the centuries they have made ropes, mats and even hand-crafted paper out of banana fibre.
 Currently, they use the fibre to make vegan wallets, handbags and beads as well as paper.